up1/Demo_cucumber_capybara/README.markdown

     0m4.550s

-The project is currently configured to use `:selenium` as the default driver, but that can be changed in `/features/support/env.rb`.
+The project is currently configured to use `:selenium` as the default driver, but can change in `/features/support/env.rb`.